maryclaireteahan/adriennewalsh/readme/README.md

 ## Design

 -   ### Imagery
-    -   The hero and large background images have been chosen because they are eye-catching, fresh and bright.
-The citrus and light pastel colours in the images were chosen to help convey a sense of energy, health and freshness.
-The images depict fruit to align with the main business goal of selling juices and smoothies and were chosen for their "simplicity" (- e.g. a single type of fruit or repeating theme) to help keep the site clear and easy to use.
+    -   The hero image was chosen because is is eye-catching, with an obvious main focus on Adrienne.
+The dark colours of the blackbox theatre contrasts nicely with the soft colour palette of the site.
+The rest of the images used throughout the site are from a range of different shows.
+While the consistency between the images may vary, they are successful at visually showcasing Adrienne's experiences in acting and costume design.

 -   ### Colour Scheme
-    -  A citrus/pastel palette was chosen to convey a fresh, energetic mood.
-The colours picked were inspired by a palette from [Lily Bug Design](https://www.lilybugdesign.co.nz/colour-wall)
+    -  The colour scheme was created by me based off of Adrienne's dress in the first image.
+It is subtle, but when viewed closely, there are green leaves on her dress which inspired the colours used throughout the site.

         ![Colour Palette](../readme/documentation/supp-images/color-palette.png)

 -   ### Typography
-    -   Google Fonts were used to import Lato and Oswald fonts into styles.css.
-These were chosen as they work well together and have a simple, unembellished, modern feel that is easy to read.
+    -   Google Fonts were used to import Oxygen font into styles.css.
+It was chosen as it is a simple, font with a strong clear feel that doesn't distract from the content.

 -   ### Wireframes